awsdocs/aws-step-functions-developer-guide/doc_source/bp-lambda-serviceexception.md

 # Handle Lambda Service Exceptions<a name="bp-lambda-serviceexception"></a>

 AWS Lambda can occasionally experience transient service errors\.
-In this case, invoking Lambda will result in a 500 error such as `ServiceException` or `SdkClientException`\.
-As a best practice, protectively handle these exceptions in your state machine to `Retry` invoking your Lambda function, or to `Catch` the error\.
+In this case, invoking Lambda will result in a 500 error such as `ServiceException`, `AWSLambdaException`, or `SdkClientException`\.
+As a best practice, proactively handle these exceptions in your state machine to `Retry` invoking your Lambda function, or to `Catch` the error\.

 Lambda errors are reported as `Lambda.ErrorName`\.
 To retry a Lambda service exception error, you could use the following `Retry` code:

 ```
 "Retry": [ {
-   "ErrorEquals": [ "Lambda.ServiceException", "Lambda.SdkClientException"],
+   "ErrorEquals": [ "Lambda.ServiceException", "Lambda.AWSLambdaException", "Lambda.SdkClientException"],
    "IntervalSeconds": 2,
    "MaxAttempts": 6,
    "BackoffRate": 2